cloudpilot-emu/cloudpilot-emu/README.md

     effects that rely on quickly modulating the audio signal may not be reproduced correctly.
 -   Savestates are not endian safe and can not be exchanged between big and little endian systems.
-As long as there are not big endian system that run CloudpilotEmu that issue is probably academical :)
+As long as there are not big endian system that runs CloudpilotEmu that issue is probably academical :)
 -   On rare ocassions installing a prc or pdb can catch PalmOS on the wrong foot and crashes the emulator.
 This is particularly true if a file is installed